ibm-cloud-docs/codeengine/cmd_defs.md

 :   The minimum number of instances that can be used for this application.
 This option is useful to ensure that no instances are running when not needed.
 This value is optional.
 The default value is `0`.

 `--mount-configmap`, `--mount-cm`
-:   Add the contents of a configmap to the file system of your application container by providing a mount directory and the name of a configmap, with the format MOUNT_DIRECTORY=CONFIGMAP_NAME.
+:   Add the contents of a configmap to the file system of your application container by providing a mount directory and the name of a configmap, with the format `MOUNT_DIRECTORY=CONFIGMAP_NAME`.
 Each mounted configmap must use a unique mount directory.
 For each key-value pair in the configmap, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-configmap` option; for example, `--mount-configmap /etc/config-a=config-a --mount-configmap /etc/config-b=config-b`.
 This value is optional.

 `--mount-secret`, `--mount-sec`
-:   Add the contents of a secret to the file system of your application container by providing a mount directory and the name of a secret, with the format MOUNT_DIRECTORY=SECRET_NAME.
+:   Add the contents of a secret to the file system of your application container by providing a mount directory and the name of a secret, with the format `MOUNT_DIRECTORY=SECRET_NAME`.
 Each mounted secret must use a unique mount directory.
 For each key-value pair in the secret, a file is added to the specified mount directory where the filename is the key and the contents of the file is the value of the key-value pair.
 Specify one mount configuration per `--mount-secret` option; for example, `--mount-secret /etc/secret-a=secret--a --mount-secret /etc/secret-b=secret-b`.
 This value is optional.

 `--no-cluster-local`, `--ncl`
 :   Deploy the application with a public endpoint.
 The application has exposure to external traffic.
 This value is optional.
 The default value is `true`.